-Prevalence and factors associated with multimorbidity among primary care patients with decreased renal function.
+Prevalence and factors associated with multimorbidity among primary care patients with decreased renal function

-Hirst JA., Ordóñez Mena JM., O’Callaghan CA., Ogburn E., Taylor CJ., Yang Y., Hobbs FDR.
+Hirst JA., Ordóñez Mena JM., O’Callaghan CA., Ogburn E., Taylor CJ., Yang Y., Richard Hobbs FD.